acend/kubernetes-basics-training/content/en/docs/10.0/sidecar.md

 ## Task: Add a Prometheus MySQL Exporter as Sidecar

-We are going to add a the prometheus MySQL Exporter to our database from [Lab 8](.../08.0/).
+We are going to add a the prometheus MySQL exporter to our database from [Lab 8](.../08.0/).

-Change the existing MySQL deployment using:
+Change the existing MySQL Deployment using:

 ```bash
 kubectl edit deployment mysql --namespace [NAMESPACE]